 World Cup of Stations

-Beginning in 2019, the RDG’s World Cup of Stations is now an established part of the run-up to Stations Day – the rail industry’s annual celebration of all stations, big and small.
+Started in 2019, World Cup of Stations is now an established part of the run-up to Stations Day – the rail industry’s annual celebration of all stations, big and small.

-Our railway stations have played a huge role in supporting Britain’s economy over the past 18 months, from keeping trains running throughout the pandemic to helping connect you to your favourite shops, attractions, and loved ones, as the country has gradually reopened.
-Now, as services return to normal and we look towards the recovery, we need your help to find Britain’s best station in this year's World Cup of Stations competition.
+Our railway stations have played a huge role in supporting Britain’s economy over the past 18 months, from keeping trains running throughout the pandemic to helping connect you to your favourite shops, attractions and loved ones as the country has gradually reopened.
+Now, as services return to normal and we look towards the recovery, we need your help to find Britain’s best station.

 Last year saw Glasgow Queen Street station crowned as the winner.
 Will they successfully defend their title, or will a new champion emerge in 2021?